crowdin/mobile-sdk-android/README.md

 3. To use this feature you also need to wrap context for your activities.
 See [Setup](#setup).
 4. OAuth redirect URL should match your App scheme.
 For example, for scheme `<data android:scheme="crowdintest" />` redirect URL in Crowdin should be `crowdintest://`
+5. To easily control the Real-Time Preview feature you could also use the [SDK Controls](https://github.com/crowdin/mobile-sdk-android/wiki/SDK-Controls) UI widget.

 ### Screenshots